-- 25) When a field player participates in play without a stick. (no offence sign) This does not include a goalkeeper, temporarily considered a field player. - 26) When a field player fetches a stick from a place other than the team's own substitution zone. (no offence sign) - 27) When a goalkeeper participates in play improperly equipped. (no offence sign)If the goalkeeper unintentionally loses his face mask, play shall be interrupted and resumed with a face-off. - 28) When a field player omits to pick up his broken or dropped stick from the rink and bring it to his substitution zone. (no offence sign)
+- 25) When a player uses incorrect clothing (no offence sign).
+Offences concerning clothing shall not lead to more than one penalty per team per match.
+Missing chest figures however shall only be reported to the administrating authority.
+The referee shall, if possible, notify the player before any action is taken. - 26) When a goalkeeper participates in play improperly equipped. (no offence sign) If the goalkeeper unintentionally loses his face mask, play shall be interrupted and resumed with a face-off. - 27) When a player prevents a goal or a goal scoring situation by committing an offence which is normally punished with a free hit. (no offence sign)